Lower Township, New Jersey: Education

-Lower Cape May Regional High School with 750 students in grades 9-12.
+Lower Cape May Regional High School (LCMRHS) with 757 students in grades 9–12.
 In the 2011–12 school year, the city of Cape May paid $6 million in property taxes to cover the district's 120 high-school students, an average of $50,000 per student attending the Lower Cape May district.
 Cape May officials have argued that the district's funding formula based on assessed property values unfairly penalizes Cape May, which has higher property values and a smaller number of high-school students as a percentage of the population than the other constituent districts, especially Lower Township.
 The district's board of education is comprised [sic] nine members, who are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year Seats on the board are allocated based on population, with Lower Township assigned seven seats.

 Students are also eligible to attend Cape May County Technical High School in Cape May Court House, which serves students from the entire county in its comprehensive and vocational programs, which are offered without charge to students who are county residents.
 Special needs students may be referred to Cape May County Special Services School District in Cape May Court House.

 Wildwood Catholic Academy (Pre-K–12) in North Wildwood, of the Roman Catholic Diocese of Camden, is the nearest Catholic school.
 Villas had its own Catholic K–8 school, St. Raymond's School, until 2007, when it merged into Our Lady Star of the Sea School in Cape May.
 In 2010 Our Lady Star of the Sea merged into Cape Trinity Regional School (Pre-K–8) in North Wildwood.
 That school in turn merged into Wildwood Catholic Academy in 2020.
 As of 2020 Bishop McHugh Regional School in Dennis Township takes students from Lower Township.

 Two of the initial properties of Cape Christian Academy, formed c.
 1990 as a merger of South Cape Christian Academy and Cape May County Christian School were in Lower Township.
 The current consolidated school building is in Middle Township, with a Cape May Courthouse postal address and within the CMCH census-designated place.
 Richard Degener of the Press of Atlantic City described it as being in Burleigh.
 Its campus has 6.5 acre of area.

 Cape May County Library operates the Lower Township Library in Villas.